sri-pujitha/SQL-Query-Analyzer-Optimization-Advisor/README.md

 # SQL Query Optimizer

-A tool that runs `EXPLAIN FORMAT=JSON` on a MySQL query, renders the execution plan as a readable tree, and flags common performance problems (full table scans, filesorts, temporary tables, unused indexes) with concrete suggestions - the kind of review an experienced DBA does by eye.
+A tool that runs EXPLAIN FORMAT=JSON on a MySQL query, displays the execution plan as a readable tree, and identifies common performance issues such as full table scans, filesorts, temporary tables, and unused indexes.
+It also provides suggestions to help improve query performance.

 ## Why this project